Yousef Abu Jalboush

-Yousef Abdel-Rahman Abu Jalboush (يُوسُف عَبْد الرَّحْمٰن يُوسُف أَبُو جَلْبُوش; born 15 June 1998), also known as Sisa (صيصا), is a Jordanian professional footballer who plays as an attacking midfielder for Al-Hussein and the Jordan national team.
+Yousef Abdel-Rahman Abu Jalboush (يُوسُف عَبْد الرَّحْمٰن يُوسُف أَبُو جَلْبُوش; born 15 June 1998), commonly known as Sisa (صيصا), is a Jordanian professional footballer who plays as an attacking midfielder for Algerian Ligue Professionnelle 1 side ES Sétif and the Jordan national team.

 Club career

-Abu Jalboush began his senior career in the Jordanian Pro League with Al-Faisaly SC in 2017.
+Abu Jalboush began his senior career in the Jordanian Pro League with Al-Faisaly in 2017.
 On 5 December 2019, he went to Qatar for surgery to fix a tear in the Fibular collateral ligament and partial tear in the cruciate ligament.
 On 5 January 2022, he extended his contract with Al-Faisaly for 2 more seasons.
 He had a short stint with the Kuwait Premier League club Kazma on 20 January 2022.
 He returned to Al-Faisaly in May 2022, and with them won two Jordanian Pro Leagues, two Jordan FA Cups, two Jordan Shield Cups, and two Jordan Super Cups.

+Al-Hussein

 On 15 July 2024, Abu Jalboush signed a contract to Al-Hussein.
+He made an immediate impact at the club, scoring two goals against Al-Jazeera.
+On 8 May 2025, Abu Jalboush scored the only goal of the 2024–25 Jordan FA Cup semi-final matchup against his former club Al-Faisaly.
+The following season, Abu Jalboush led his club to a Jordan Super Cup win over Al-Wehdat, and subsequently won the competition.
+On 10 February 2026, Abu Jalboush scored a goal during the first leg of the 2025–26 AFC Champions League Two matchup against PGPL club Esteghlal, to which his goal was later nominated among the top goals of the round of 16 by the AFC.

+ES Sétif

+On 9 August 2026, he joined Algerian club ES Sétif, to be the second Jordanian player to join an Algerian club.